fastlane/docs/docs/actions.md

   `upload_dsym_only` | Flag to upload only the dSYM file to hockey app `owner_id` | ID for the owner of the app
   `strategy` | Strategy: 'add' = to add the build as a new build even if it has the same build number (default); 'replace' = to replace a build with the same build number
+  `bypass_cdn` | Flag to bypass Hockey CDN when it uploads successfully but reports error

 </details>